hashbangcode/vlad/vlad/docs/usage/project_structure.md

 Comparatively, this is the most compromised setup on this list.
 This setup should only really be considered if for whatever reason you cannot go with any of the other setups described.

 - Allows for deployment to remotes directly using Git.
-- Vlad not in its _original version_ control and would need to be updated manually.
+- Vlad not in its _original_ version control and would need to be updated manually.
-- Project repo would need to told to ignore Vlad.
+- Project repo would need to be told to ignore Vlad.

 ----